- Switching between web browsers isn’t that uncomfortable. In fact, it’s recommended to second-guess your initial choice in certain conditions.

 With Internet connectivity becoming more prevalent across the world, the websites have become more elaborate, containing far more media in the form of pictures and videos than ever before.

 And that has only added to the website’s appeal given that the images and videos make the sites more informative and interactive, besides making it visually more attractive as well.

 Unfortunately, Internet access isn’t uniform everywhere.
 Also, not all places enjoy the same bandwidth needed to run modern media-rich websites.

 It is here that data-saving browsers come into the picture.
 Such browsers have data saving bits built-into it and can be effective in areas with low bandwidth internet is the norm.

 For that reason, we made a list of top browsers that go easy on your bandwidth.
 Check them out below.

 The Opera browser isn’t new to having data saving elements built into it.
-In fact, the Opera and Opera Mini were among the first to have data compression features integrated into the mobile browser.
+Opera and Opera Mini were among the first to have data compression features integrated into the mobile browser.

 The excellent ad blocking attributes of the UR Browser, as well as its ability to do away with trackers, ensure you have superior page load times compared to other browsers.